quyuyi/convoAI-travel-agent/README.md

    (5) I'll go to xxx with 3 boys and 4 girls.
    (6) "a week and 2 days"
    (7) "I'd like to go there." should be add_destination, extract as city
    (8) "Hi, I'd like to go to Ann Arbor with my parents for 3 days" with "hi days" on the top instead of "3 days" (non-numerical days should be illegal)
+2. (Add training data to support adding multiple places at once.)

 ### Backend:
 1. Use dynamic slot mapper in business logic to map destinations